Meet all five of the Blancpain x Swatch 'Scuba Fifty Fathoms' watches

 As for the heart of the watch itself, the Scuba Fifty Fathoms range will be powered by Swatch’s proprietary SISTEM51 mechanical movement, conceived in 2013 and consisting of exactly 51 components.
 Naturally being a mechanical watch, you can marvel at the movement’s oscillations from a clear case back.
 Needless to say, the decision to offer this as a mechanical watch likely harkens back to Blancpain’s insistence on releasing only mechanical watches in its lineup throughout its history.

-The non-limited collection will be available to purchase in select Swatch outlets worldwide, or ordered through their official website for approximately $400 (approx. THB 14,230).
+The non-limited collection will be available to purchase in select Swatch outlets worldwide, or ordered through their official website for approximately $400 (MYR 1,869.80).
 Sales will commence on September 9th, 2023.

 Feature and hero image credits: Swatch